 The ACT Board of Senior Secondary Studies (BSSS) leads senior secondary education.
 It is responsible for quality assurance in senior secondary curriculum, assessment and certification.
-The Board consists of nominees from colleges, professional bodies, universities, industry, parent/carer organisations and unions.
+The Board consists of representatives from colleges, universities, industry, parent organisations and unions.
 The Office of the Board of Senior Secondary Studies (OBSSS) consists of professional and administrative staff who support the Board in achieving its objectives and functions.